atiabjobayer/GSFProject/README.md

-# GSFProject
+# Our Project For Google Science Fair 2017

-Google Science Fair Project Repository.
+We are just finding ideas.